Windsor Gardens

 The educational profile of Windsor Gardens exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Windsor Gardens is notably higher than broader averages.
-Specifically, 37.9% of residents aged 15 and above have university qualifications, compared to 19.8% in the SA4 region and 25.7% in South Australia overall.
-This educational advantage could potentially open up more opportunities for knowledge-based jobs.
-Bachelor degrees are the most common type of university qualification held by residents, at 23.4%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3%).
+Educational attainment in Windsor Gardens is significantly higher than broader benchmarks.
+Among residents aged 15 and above, 37.9% hold university qualifications, compared to 19.8% in the SA4 region and 25.7% in South Australia as a whole.
+This educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees are the most common at 23.4%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.0%).

-Trade and technical skills are also prominent in Windsor Gardens, with 29.2% of residents aged 15 and above holding vocational credentials.
-This includes advanced diplomas (11.1%) and certificates (18.1%).
-Educational participation is high among residents, with 29.0% currently enrolled in formal education.
-This includes primary education (9.1%), tertiary education (7.3%), and secondary education (5.6%).
+Trade and technical skills also feature prominently, with 29.2% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.1%) and certificates (18.1%).
+Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 7.3% in tertiary education, and 5.6% pursuing secondary education.

 Frequently Asked Questions - Education